-Bottom trawling is unselective and severely damaging to benthic ecosystems.
+Bottom trawling is unselective and severely damaging to seafloor ecosystems.
 The net indiscriminately catches every life and object it encounters.
 Thus, many creatures end up mistakenly caught and thrown overboard dead or dying, including endangered fish and even vulnerable deep-sea corals which can live for several hundred years.
 This collateral damage, called bycatch, can amount to 90% of a trawl’s total catch.
 In addition, the weight and width of a bottom trawl can destroy large areas of seafloor habitats that give marine species food and shelter.
 Such habitat destructions can leave the marine ecosystem permanently damaged.

 What do we do?